-Surveillance:
+Surveillance

-- (i) Epidemiological Surveillance - (ii) Case based investigation & line listing:

-Helps to know the travel history & movement of the case & find out whether the case is indigenous or imported.
-The practice enables the identification of foci of infection for prompt treatment.
+- 1. Epidemiological Surveillance - 2.
+Case based investigation & line listing: Helps to know the travel history & movement of the case & find out whether the case is indigenous or imported.
+The practice enables the identification of foci of infection for prompt treatment. - 3.
+Entomological Surveillance for possible vectors in the area where the case is detected and for further (Integrated Vector Management) IVM. - 4.
+Surveillance of migrants and mobile population fortnightly is being taken up where there is a congregation of such population.

-- (iii) Entomological Surveillance for possible vectors in the area where the case is detected and for further (Integrated Vector Management) IVM. - (iv) Surveillance of migrants and mobile population fortnightly is being taken up where there is a congregation of such population - A. Case detection and management (Early diagnosis and prompt treatment of Malaria, Dengue & JE)
+A. Case detection and management (Early diagnosis and prompt treatment of Malaria, Dengue & JE)